vinceskahan/v5wiki/systemd.md

     sudo /etc/init.d/weewx stop
     sudo /etc/init.d/weewx start

-It is probably a bad idea to have both the rc script and the `weewx.service` file installed.
+It is almost certainly a bad idea to have both the rc script and a `weewx.service` file installed and active.
+If you wish to use the service you have just created to run weewx, you should stop the daemon and delete the references to it in the rc folders:

+    sudo /etc/init.d/weewx stop
+    sudo update-rc.d weewx remove
+    sudo rm /etc/init.d/weewx

 ### Enabling and disabling weewx